 If your child is absent due to sickness and diarrhoea, please keep them off school for 48 hours from the time of their last episode.
 This is to prevent the spread of illness among other children and is in line with NHS guidelines.
 If you are unsure if it is suitable for your child to be in school during or after an infectious illness (e.g. chicken pox, slapped cheek), please call the school office (0191 814 1455) who will be able to offer advice.

 Holidays During the School Term

 We will always hope that parents/carers will be an open and honest role model to our children and report absences to us appropriately.
-However, if we believe a child has been on holiday or has been absent without due cause, then we will not authorise the absence and will follow the process of reporting unauthorised absences to the Local Authority as explained above.
+However, if we believe a child has been on holiday or has been absent without due cause, then we will not authorise the absence.
 The duty and responsibility will then fall to parents/carers to provide medical or other evidence, to show that the child has not been away on holiday or has been genuinely unwell.

 The Local Authority will issue a Penalty Notice for any absence for term time holidays of five days or more.
 This is a fine of £60 if paid within 21 days of receipt, rising to £120 if the notice is paid after 21 days but within 28 days.
 If the Penalty is not paid in full by the end of the 28 day period the Local Authority may prosecute for the offence to which the notice applies.
 The Penalty will be issued to the parent who has chosen to take their child out of school.